-- 14. STPs are high level plan looking at what services can be best organised and delivered across the system in North East London rather than including all local issues. - 15.
-CCGs and their partner Local Authorities are developing two to five year plans to address local issues highlighted in local Health and Wellbeing Strategies as well as contributing to delivering the wider STP ambitions.
-This allows City of London specific priorities around social isolation, the health of workers and cross boundary issues to be reflected in the locality plan. - 16.
-In order to develop the locality plan, the CCG have developed a joint planning programme with local authority social care commissioners and public health commissioners.
+- 14. STPs are high-level plans looking at which services can be best organised and delivered across the system in North East London rather than including all local issues. - 15.
+CCGs and their partner local authorities are developing two to five-year plans to address local issues highlighted in local Health and Wellbeing Strategies, as well as contributing to delivering the wider STP ambitions.
+This allows City of London specific priorities around social isolation, the health of workers and crossboundary issues to be reflected in the locality plan. - 16.
+In order to develop the locality plan, the CCG has developed a joint planning programme with local authority social care commissioners and public health commissioners.
 This explores where there could be more collaboration and alignment of approaches and contracts to improve outcomes for patients and service users and deliver the STP ambitions.